 - Anti-tumor necrosis factor (anti-TNF) medicines

-- Integrin receptor antagonist medicines
+- Integrin receptor antagonists

-- The medications did not work well enough for them
+- The medicines did not work

-What are anti-tumor necrosis factor (anti-TNF) medicines?
+What are anti-TNF medicines?

-- Infliximab (brand name: Remicade)
+- Infliximab (brand name: Remicade®)

-- Adalimumab (brand name: Humira)
+- Adalimumab (brand name: Humira®)

-- Certolizumab pegol (brand name: Cimzia)
+- Certolizumab pegol (brand name: Cimzia®)

-- Golimumab (brand name: Simponi)
+- Golimumab (brand name: Simponi®)